invadelabs/drewwiki/ForceTextConsoleResolution.md

 layout: default
 ---

-Our Spyder KVM resolution defaulted to 1600x1200.
+Our Lantronics Spider KVM resolution defaulted to 1600x1200.
 This isn't ideal on 1920x1080 displays.
 The following config sets the console resolution to 1024x768. /etc/default/grub

 ``` bash
 GRUB_TIMEOUT=5